-PRINCIPAL INVESTIGATOR: Jessica Cook holds a PhD in Health and Behavioral Sciences.
+PRINCIPAL INVESTIGATOR: Jessica Diehl holds a PhD in Health and Behavioral Sciences.
 She completed her dissertation research in Delhi, India as a 2013-2014 Fulbright-Nehru Research Fellow affiliated with the School of Human Ecology at Ambedkar University Delhi.
 She holds a dual degree BLA/MLA in Landscape Architecture from The Pennsylvania State University and a BA in English: Creative Writing from West Virginia Wesleyan College.
 Her dissertation research explored how social networks of a community of urban farmers in Delhi impact their livelihood adaptation strategies in response to urban development pressures.
 Social equity and community engagement are essential components of sustainable urban planning and development but can be challenging to achieve.
 This research provides insight from the ground-up into how social dynamics within a community impact community engagement and empowerment.
 She is an assistant professor at the National University of Singapore, contact her at email@example.com.

 PILOT PROJECT TEAM ALSO INCLUDED: